 What is the timeline for a decision notice?

-If, upon review of your application, we discover that information is missing, unclear, or incomplete, a member of the admissions team will contact you.
+If, upon review of your application, we discover that information is missing, unclear, or incomplete, the Graduate Co-ordinator will contact you.

-If you have applied to a research program (MSc or PhD program), then a faculty member must be willing to act as your supervisor in order for you to receive an offer of admission.
+If you have applied to a research program (MSc or PhD program), a faculty member must be willing to act as your supervisor in order for you to receive an offer of admission.
 Your application file will be made available to all faculty members who are affiliated with the program to which you have applied.
-They can access and review all of your application documentation and can contact you to interview you or to speak to you about their research group (note this is not something that all faculty members do before deciding to make an offer to an applicant).
+Faculty members can then access and review your application documentation and contact you if needed.

 How will I be notified of the decision?